The Future of Banking Will Be Defined by Efficiency

 Third, banks need to embrace responsibility and innovation to help them become better providers to their clients.
 If the banks continue to hold onto inefficient infrastructure such as branches, and continue to employ tens of thousands of people to hold on to that infrastructure – the cost of inefficiency will ultimately be borne by their clients in terms of higher fees, and their shareholders in terms of lower returns.
 Both are much more mobile than before and more likely to move their money elsewhere.

 Some say that banks should turn into not-for-profit utilities.
 I don’t believe this is the case – there is still an optimal level at which banks can make money for their shareholders but also deliver value to their clients through technology.
 Being open to outsourcing or partnerships is one way to deliver this; buying an innovator or creating utilities with competitors to lower the overall costs of the infrastructure is another.
 Many banks have spent the time since the latest financial crisis building their capital base; however, at a time when there are greater than ever restrictions to banks’ activities, and more downward pressures on costs and margins, the inefficiencies risk eating into the banks’ capital and revenues.

 Banks need to increase their efficiency ratios.
 To do so, they need to look beyond the short-term threat of fintech disruption to the customer experience, and challenge the entire value chain to make their institutions more efficient.
 There is a real opportunity for banks that are willing to read the tea leaves and prepare for a future in which their client base will be exponentially more empowered than at any other time in the banks’ history.
 It’s time for banks to act boldly.

-By Matteo Cassina, Global Head of Sales, Saxo Bank
+Article by Matteo Cassina, Global Head of Sales, Saxo Group